tlswg/tls13-spec/draft-ietf-tls-tls13.md

 As the server is authenticating via a PSK, it does not send a Certificate or a CertificateVerify.
-When a client offers resumption via PSK it SHOULD also supply a "key_share" extension to the server as well to allow it to decline resumption and fall back to a full handshake, if needed.
+When a client offers resumption via PSK it SHOULD also supply a "key_share" extension to the server as well to allow the server to decline resumption and fall back to a full handshake, if needed.
 A "key_share" extension MUST also be sent if the client is attempting to negotiate an (EC)DHE-PSK cipher suite.